🔒 Protect your brand with India's trusted Trademark Experts. Start your dream business with us!

 An objection may be raised for a variety of reasons, including, but not limited to, a lack of distinctiveness or the discovery of any incorrect details in the copyright application.
 The applicant then needs to reply to the discrepancy letter by justifying the issues raised.
 The approval or rejection of the application depends on this reply.

-Need to Reply to an Objection/discrepancy
+Need to Reply to an Objection/Discrepancy

 The Reply

 The response to a copyright objection or discrepancy letter is a legal document.
 The drafting of the same requires complex legal knowledge and excellent drafting skills.
 There are two ways to file a response: either by the creator themselves, if they have the necessary competencies to explain their work, or by hiring a legal team to do so.
 We recommend seeking professional assistance.
-As previously stated, the response to an objection/discrepancy notice is a legal document and the very ownership of one’s work is at stake.
+The response to an objection/discrepancy notice is a legal document and the very ownership of one's work is at stake.

-• Copy of copyright registration application
+• Copy of copyright registration application.

-• Affidavit for the reply, if required
+• Affidavit for the reply, if required.

-• Documents in support of reply
+• Documents in support of reply.

-• Power of Attorney by the applicant
+• Power of Attorney by the applicant.

-• Copy of discrepancy letter issued by the registrar
+• Copy of discrepancy letter issued by the registrar.

-Hence it naturally follows that such a reply calls for utmost professionalism to ensure a good outcome at the end of the copyright registration process.
-It may, however, depend on the language of the letter.
-Responding to a copyright objection is merely a procedure that does not ensure the registration of one’s copyright.
-Furthermore, after filing the reply, the creator must follow up with the relevant registrar’s office.
-This is to ensure that the process is completed as quickly as possible.
+Based on whether or not the registrar is satisfied with the contents of the response letter, a hearing might be arranged.
+Such a reply calls for utmost professionalism to ensure a good outcome at the end of the copyright registration process.
+Responding to a copyright objection is merely a procedure that does not ensure the registration of one's copyright.
+Furthermore, after filing the reply, the creator must follow up with the relevant registrar's office.

 What Are the Benefits of Filing Reply to Copyright Objection in India?